designsecurity/progpilot/doc/SPECIFY_ANALYZE.md

 ```
 *Name* and *language* properties are mandatory.
 The value of *name* property must be a function (the source will be the return of this function) or a variable.
-You can define a return function or method as a source when *is_function* property is set to true.
+You can define a return function or a method as a source when *is_function* property is set to true.
 To specify a method add *instanceof* property with the class name value to which the method belongs.
 For defining a property as a source just add *instanceof* like for a method.
 If you want to define all elements of an array as a source (like for well-known *_GET*, *_POST* and *_COOKIES* variables) use *is_array* property set to true.